c19witness/uk-covid19-inquiry/2023-11-01_module-2/1_Ms_Helen_MacNamara.rst

 Then this:

-"Even the basics were neglected -- as a small but demonstrative example it took seven months after the beginning of the pandemic to get a hand sanitiser station by the link door between No 10 and the [Cabinet Office] (a door with a pin pad that anyone who worked for the Prime Minister was constantly having to touch on their way through)."
+"Even the basics were neglected -- as a small but demonstrative example it took seven months after the beginning of the pandemic to get a :outline:`hand sanitiser` station by the link door between No 10 and the [Cabinet Office] (a door with a pin pad that anyone who worked for the Prime Minister was constantly having to touch on their way through)."

 **Ms Helen MacNamara**: Yeah.